Updated July 2022

-The document most businesses use for collecting accounts receivable is called a credit and collection policy.
+The blueprint most businesses use to collect on accounts receivable is called a credit and collection policy.
 The guidelines are typically broken into two sections: a credit policy and a past due collection procedure.
-This framework can be as detailed or as broad as is necessary for your office.
+The framework can be as detailed or as broad as is necessary for your office.

-A policies and procedures intended for accounts receivable management are no different than those for the rest of your business.
+Credit policies and procedures intended for accounts receivable management are no different than those for the rest of your company.
 The documents should make up part of a larger internal system.
 Your company’s policy and procedure guide should cover all areas of your business and provide a blueprint for how the organization is expected to operate.

 Employees should have access to any sections that apply to them at all times.
-This availability will cut down on the amount of time managers spend rehashing policies.
-It will also empower employees to become more self-sufficient and educated on how the company is intended to run.
+This availability will cut down on the amount of time managers spend rehashing business credit policies.
+It will also empower employees to become more self-sufficient and educated on your standard operating procedures (SOPs).

 Components Of a Credit Policy And Past Due Collection Procedure

 Any company that offers goods and services without immediate payment is a creditor.
-This includes healthcare providers, law offices, among others.
-As part of a credit policy, you must decide the guidelines you intend to follow in regards to offering credit to consumers.
+This includes healthcare providers and law offices, among others.
+As part of your own company’s credit policy, you must decide the guidelines you intend to follow in regards to offering credit to consumers.
 To get started, be sure your policy answers the following questions:

-- Who does your company extend credit to?
+- To whom does your company extend credit?

 - What are the criteria for extending credit?

-- Who within your organization is authorized to grant credit to customers?
+- Within your organization, who is authorized to grant credit to customers?

 The other half of this system should center on billing, payments and past due collection procedures.
 For this part of the document, you may want to include: